kirolloushany03/alx-higher_level_programming/0x12-javascript-warm_up/README.md

-this the readme of javascript dir
+sthis the readme of javascript dir